 What is a Prenuptial Agreement?

-A prenuptial, pre-nup, or pre-marital agreement is a legal document that spells out how to divide property and assets should a couple divorce.
+In Minnesota, a prenuptial, pre-nup, antenuptial agreement or pre-marital agreement is a legal document that spells out how to divide property and assets should a couple divorce.
 While a well-written pre-nup will usually hold up in court, there are different conditions that must be met depending on where you live.
-It’s advisable to hire an experienced attorney to draw up your agreement to ensure that it will be honored by the courts should you divorce.
+It’s advisable to hire an experienced prenup attorney to draw up your agreement to ensure that it will be honored by the courts should you divorce.

 Who Can Benefit from a Pre-Nup?